dhelekal/CaveDive/README.md

 For a more formal description of CaveDive, see the following preprint:

+Files and scripts required to reproduce results and figures in this preprint can be found under the branch `paper`, in the directory `R`.

 # Installation

 You can install CaveDive in R using the following command: